-Document Type thesis Author Name Konde, Spence Martin URN etd-012109-165408 Title Development of an Intermediate Temperature Molten Salt Fuel Cell Degree MS Department Chemical Engineering Advisors Ravindra Datta, Advisor Keywords Molten Salt Fuel Cell Date of Presentation/Defense 2009-01-22 Availability restricted
+Document Type thesis Author Name Konde, Spence Martin URN etd-012109-165408 Title Development of an Intermediate Temperature Molten Salt Fuel Cell Degree MS Department Chemical Engineering Advisors Ravindra Datta, Advisor Keywords Molten Salt Fuel Cell Date of Presentation/Defense 2009-01-22 Availability unrestricted

 In recognition of the shortcomings inherent to the operating temperature ranges of current fuel cell systems, namely the “temperature gap” between 200C and 600C, an effort to develop an intermediate-temperature molten-salt electrolyte fuel cell (IT-MSFC) was undertaken.
 In this type of fuel cell, the molten salt electrolyte is supported on a porous support, in a planar or other geometry similar to that used in existing fuel cell technologies, such as phosphoric acid fuel cell (PAFC) and molten carbonate fuel cells (MCFC).